albar965/littlenavmap-manual/en/FLIGHTPLANFMT.md

 ### FPR \(Majestic Dash\) {#flight-plan-formats-fpr}

 Flight plan format for the Majestic Software MJC8 Q400.
-Note that the export is currently limited to a list of waypoints.
+Note that the export is limited to a list of waypoints.

 The flight plan has to be saved to `YOURSIMULATOR\SimObjects\Airplanes\mjc8q400\nav\routes`.